fieldtrip/website/reference/qsubexec.md

  - evaluate the desired function on the input arguments using PEEREXEC
  - save the output arguments to an output file

- This function should be started from the linux command line as follows qsub /opt/bin/matlab -r "qsubexec(jobid); exit" which starts the MATLAB executable, executes this function and exits MATLAB to leave your batch job in a clean state.
+ This function should be started from the Linux command line as follows qsub /opt/bin/matlab -r "qsubexec(jobid); exit" which starts the MATLAB executable, executes this function and exits MATLAB to leave your batch job in a clean state.
 The jobid is